fluxcd/go-git-providers/README.md

 - **Authentication:** Personal Access Tokens, OAuth2 Tokens, and unauthenticated.
 - **Pagination:** List calls automatically return all available pages.
 - **Conditional Requests:** Asks the Git provider if cached data is up-to-date before requesting, to avoid being rate limited.
-- **Reconciling:** Support reconciling desired state towards actual state, and know if any action was taken.
+- **Reconciling:** Support reconciling desired state towards actual state and drift detection.
 - **Low-level access:** Access the underlying, provider-specific data easily, if needed, and support applying it to the server.
 - **Wrapped errors:** Data-rich, Go 1.14-errors are consistent across provider, including cases like rate limit, validation, not found, etc.
 - **Go modules:** The major version is bumped if breaking changes, or major library upgrades are made.